Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-Stereum/README.md

 # Stereum Launcher

 Once the server has been set up and running, we will now download the Stereum Launcher from [stereum.net](http://stereum.net) to set up our server.
-Download stereum according to the OS that your machine is running (Mac, Windows & Linux).
+Download Stereum according to the OS that your machine is running (Mac, Windows & Linux).

 ## Step 1: Connecting to Server